SOUTH DAKOTA

 South Dakota Low Income Energy Assistance Program (LIEAP)

-South Dakota LIEAP helps eligible low-income South Dakotans pay for home heating costs.
-It helps cover the costs of electricity, natural gas, propane, and fuel oil when these are used for heating a home.
+South Dakota LIEAP helps eligible low-income households pay for home heating costs, including electricity, natural gas, propane, and fuel oil used to heat the home.

 | Household Size | Income Limit |